purescript/purescript.github.io/learn/eff/index.markdown

 We can inspect the type of `printRandom` by using the `:type command`

     > import RandomExample
-    > :type main
+    > :type printRandom

-The type of `main` will be printed to the console.
+The type of `printRandom` will be printed to the console.
 You should see a type which looks like this:

 	forall e.
 Eff (console :: CONSOLE, random :: RANDOM | e) Unit